-- Currently, interest rates for physical loss loans are as low as 1.563% for homeowners and renters in Middle Tennessee, 2.855% for businesses and 2% for nonprofits.
-Loans can be stretched out over 30 years to help make them affordable.
+- Currently, interest rates for physical loss loans are as low as 1.38% for homeowners and renters.
+For businesses, it’s at 2.830% and for nonprofits it’s 1.875%.
+Monthly repayments can be stretched out over 30 years to help make the loan more affordable.
 Loan payments do not begin until 18 months from date on the SBA Note provided at closing.
 Ask your loan officer for more information.

 - In addition, you may be eligible for a loan amount increase of up to 20% of the physical damage to make your home or business safer.
 Eligible work could include building retaining walls, elevating or retrofitting the flood prone structure or relocating utilities to protect against future damage.

 If you applied for FEMA Individual Assistance and were referred to the SBA, you may soon receive a phone call.
 A team of SBA specialists are reaching out to survivors to discuss the SBA application process and answer questions.

 - You may also call the SBA’s Customer Service Center at 800-659-2955 or email email@example.com for more information.
 Individuals who are deaf or hard‑of‑hearing may call 800-877-8339.